Big Red Book

 THIS IS YOUR LIFE – Leonard Sachs, actor, was surprised by Eamonn Andrews after finishing a business meeting in Belgravia, London.

-Leonard, who was born in South Africa, first performed at university before being persuaded by the actor Peter Ridgeway to move to the UK, where he learnt his craft in repertory theatre in Bournemouth, Windsor and Glasgow.
-In 1936, he co-founded, with Ridgeway, the Players' Theatre in London, which aimed to continue the tradition of presenting music hall entertainment.
+Leonard, who was born in South Africa, began acting while attending university.
+After moving to the UK, he worked in repertory theatre in Bournemouth, Windsor, and Glasgow before co-founding the Players' Theatre in London, a venue established to preserve the tradition of music hall entertainment.

-After serving with the Royal Artillery during the Second World War, Leonard returned to the Players', where having developed the role of chairman, he became a household name when the concept appeared on BBC television in 1952 as The Good Old Days, while at the same time acting in many television plays and series, notably The Glittering Prizes.
+After serving with the Royal Artillery during the Second World War, Leonard returned to the Players', where, having developed the role of chairman, he became a household name when the concept appeared on BBC television in 1952 as The Good Old Days.
+In addition, he continued acting in many television plays and series, notably the BBC drama series The Glittering Prizes.

 "Oh no!
 Really?
 How ridiculous!"